 So with all the pests in one place, it’s been a battle of attrition and extraction to remove them.
 But 2014 saw the last rabbits and hares leave the sanctuary.

 It’s the end of a long list of unwelcome animals introduced into this ancient environment.
 Deer, pigs, ferrets, stoats, weasels, possums, hedgehogs, rats and goats are all gone now.
 Only mice, which breed too fast and are often too small to catch, remain.

 Even a few steps inside the walls of the sanctuary, you feel the atmosphere somehow change.
 For certain, it’s cooler under the canopy.
 We were there on a warm day, but a few minutes in and we were glad to have jumpers with us.

-One of the many highlights of Sanctuary Mountain is the Canopy Tower.
 From 16m up, you get to see life amongst the canopy – the way many of the bird species see the forest.

 There are several tracks that take you through this incredible, unique ecosystem.
 From a quick 130m track that goes into the forest and back out to a full day’s trek over the mountain for 11km, there’s plenty here for keen hikers.